HCR-Business-Solutions/ngx-data-driven-forms/projects/ngx-data-driven-forms/README.md

 `node_modules/marked/marked.min.js` to your app scripts in the angular.json file.

 Further plugins, functionality and configuration can be added by following the info at https://www.npmjs.com/package/ngx-markdown#installation

+**It is recommended that you import these modules in either the module that is using the ddforms library or in a shared library.
+Importing and using it in a different location can cause race conditions.**

 ---